 Fields of Study

 Just like traditional degree programs, online degree completion programs are available in a wide variety of fields.
-Options include accounting, business management, liberal arts, anthropology, human development and family studies, information technology, criminal justice, psychology, education and healthcare.
+Options include:

 Online degree completion programs are generally completed entirely online and are designed to provide a flexible, convenient way for working adults to earn a degree and still take care of personal, family and career needs.
-These programs are often offered in an accelerated format, meaning that students complete their studies in about half the time it takes to complete a traditional, on-campus program.
-Because a portion of the degree requirements have already been completed, most online degree completion programs take no more than two years to complete.
+These programs are often offered in an accelerated format, meaning that students finish their studies in about half the time it takes to complete a traditional, on-campus bachelor's degree program.
+Additionally, because a portion of the degree requirements have already been completed, most online degree completion programs take no more than two years to finish.